mhwlng/dashboard-elite/README.md

 https://www.aliexpress.com/item/1005003014364673.html

-(note that these kinds of displays come with or without a touch controller and with or without a case)
+(Note, that these kinds of displays come with or without a touch controller and with or without a case)

 When connecting these screens, the touch screen needs to be configured via : Control Panel \ Tablet PC settings \ Setup

 ![touch screen](https://i.imgur.com/S6Xy3NO.png)

 To get similar button sizes on both displays, the buttons are arranged in a 8x4 grid on the big screen and a 10x3 grid on the small screen.

-The button arrangement is customizable..
+The button arrangement is customizable. (see the wwwroot\css\site.css file)

 The button images are SVG vector images from [Keath Milligan](https://keathmilligan.net/themeable-icon-pack-for-streamdeck-elite).